 In recent years, we have seen very large and well-known Spanish companies and conglomerates (particularly in the real estate and construction sector) involved in either pre-insolvency and out-of-court procedures or insolvency proceedings (e.g., Martinsa Fadesa, Metrovacesa, FCC, Abengoa, Grupo Isolux-Corsán, Bodybell, Celsa, Comsa, Codere, Prisa and Pescanova).
 During 2019 there were a few distressed restructurings exceeding €1 billion and expectations for large restructuring cases were low.
-However, the covid-19 crisis has suddenly altered this scenario and a tsunami of restructuring cases in all sectors is expected, many of which will surely move into insolvency proceedings.
+The covid-19 crisis suddenly altered this scenario and a tsunami of restructuring cases in all sectors is expected, many of which will surely move into insolvency proceedings in 2022.
+This two-year suspension period of new insolvency proceedings is too long for many companies that are postponing their unavoidable fate due to the capital structure deterioration.

-At this first stage of crisis, restructuring processes are taking advantage of state financial aid through the Official Credit Institute to solve the liquidity difficulties of affected companies, but this will not be enough if the crisis continues for several months.
-Alternative lenders and private debt funds will be taking a relevant role in these restructurings at the end of 2020 and 2021, and they will also benefit from their experience in the previous financial crisis in Spain.
+At this first stage of crisis, restructuring processes are taking advantage of state financial aid through the Official Credit Institute (ICO) to solve the liquidity difficulties of affected companies and through Spanish Estate Holding Conglomerate (SEPI) to rescue Spanish relevant companies in financial distress.
+Alternative lenders and private debt funds have been taking a relevant role in these restructurings at the end of 2020 and 2021, and they will also benefit from their experience in the previous financial crisis in Spain.
+Other investors are waiting for the right time to enter a more distressed market where neither the state nor the banks will be willing to financially support these companies.

 In the past, these funds usually replaced the banks' positions and became the catalysts of restructurings, in particular when they held the majority of the financial debt and could impose new terms on minority dissenters.
 Now, in general, companies face a liquidity issue that could be transformed into a structural capital problem if it is not managed adequately and the crisis continues.
-Thus, we anticipate that banks and funds should work together in restructuring solutions for these companies, in particular when new money is needed and state financial aid is no longer available.
+Thus, we anticipate that banks and funds (and more frequently now the state too as shareholder or debtor) should work together in restructuring solutions for these companies.
 This will be the major challenge of the new wave of restructurings during covid-19 and post-crisis.